ninjacom/100-days-of-code/r1-log.md

 Missed yesterday with traveling, woops!
 Today I finished the jQuery section of #freeCodeCamp, and now working on the Tribute Page project via #CodePen.

 ### R1D12
+Working on the first #freeCodeCamp project, the Tribute Page, via #CodePen.